Why Other People Don't Treat You As Well As You Treat Them

 I try really hard to be nice, she told me, but they still treat me like a doormat.

-Amanda thought she was simply being helpful.
-But over time, she began to realise that her actions weren’t just about kindness — they were driven by people-pleasing.
+Amanda thought she was simply being kind and helpful.
+But as we explored this in our sessions, she began to realise that her actions were being driven by a need to please.

 We teach people how to treat us by how we treat ourselves

-When we people-please, we unintentionally signal that we don’t value our own time, energy, or needs.
-And so others often pick up on that signal and respond accordingly.
+When we people-please, we unintentionally signal to people that we don’t value our own time, energy, or needs.
+They pick up on that signal, usually subconsciously, and respond accordingly.

+In other words, we teach people how to treat us by how we treat ourselves.
 This was what Amanda was doing.
-Quite without realising it, she was teaching people that her needs didn’t matter.
+Without realising it, she was teaching people that her needs didn’t matter.

-The turning point came when Amanda realised that if she wanted others to treat her well, she first needed to treat herself with the same kindness and respect.
-By recognising and overcoming her people-pleasing patterns, she began to value herself more, and in time the people in her life picked up on that and followed suit.
+The turning point came when Amanda realised that if she wanted others to value her, she first needed to treat herself with the same kindness and care she’d been giving them.
+She began to think about what really mattered to her, prioritise her needs, and communicate those to the people around her.

 If Amanda's story feels familiar, you're not alone.
-A lot of people ask themselves 'Why do people treat me badly?'
+A lot of people ask themselves 'Why do people treat me so badly?'
+But you don't have to stay stuck in people-pleasing and being undervalued.

-Plus, I’ll send you guidance on how to let go of these habits so that you can set boundaries with confidence and have relationships where you’re seen, heard and valued.
+Take the people-pleasing quiz to get clear on your people-pleasing patterns, and I’ll send you tips and guidance on how to break the cycle, so that you can set boundaries with confidence and have relationships where you’re seen, heard and valued.

 Share this post on: